Last day for early-bird tickets to TC Sessions: Robotics + AI 2020 – TechCrunch

 Our one-day conference dedicated to robotics and AI — the good, the bad and the challenging — features interviews, panel discussions, Q&As, workshops and demos.
 Join roughly 1,500 experts, visionaries, creators, founders, investors, researchers and engineers.
 Rub elbows, network and engage with current and aspiring leaders, as well as students poised to drive future innovation.

 We have a stellar line up, and just because we’re biased doesn’t mean we’re wrong.
 I mean come on — assistive robots, ethics and AI, the state of VC investment and robot demos.
 And that’s just for starters.
-Here are a couple of specific examples, and you can peruse the full agenda right here.
+Here are a couple of specific examples (peruse the full agenda right here):

 - Cultivating Intelligence in Agricultural Robots: The benefits of robotics in agriculture are undeniable, yet at the same time only getting started.
-Lewis Anderson (Traptic) and Sebastien Boyer (Farmwise) will compare notes on the rigors of developing industrial-grade robots that both pick crops and weed fields respectively.
+Lewis Anderson (Traptic) and Sebastien Boyer (FarmWise) will compare notes on the rigors of developing industrial-grade robots that both pick crops and weed fields, respectively.
 Pyka’s Michael Norcia will discuss taking flight over those fields with an autonomous crop-spraying drone.

 - Building the Robots that Build: Join Daniel Blank (Toggle), Tessa Lau (Dusty Robotics) and Noah Ready-Campbell (Built Robotics) as they discuss whether robots can help us build structures faster, smarter and cheaper.
 Built Robotics makes a self-driving excavator.
 Toggle is developing a new fabrication of rebar for reinforced concrete and Dusty Robotics builds robot-powered tools.
 We’ll talk with the founders to learn how and when robots will become a part of the construction crew.